-When your doctor isn't available, simply use a mobile device or computer to log in to the BCBS Online Visits app or bcbsmonlinevisits.com to visit with a U.S. board certified, state licensed doctor.
+When your doctor isn't available, simply use a mobile device or computer to log in to the virtual care app or bcbsmonlinevisits.com to visit with a U.S. board certified, state licensed doctor.
 Online healthcare doesn't replace your relationship with your primary care doctor.